5 Great Events for Startups at London Tech Week

 Tuesday 11th June

 At first glance, this may seem like a reasonably generic seminar, all about using Social Media to drive investment and such.

 The unique part of this event comes from its ‘Speed Dating’ segment, where you get to speak to PR experts about various aspects of developing content, from influencer involvement to third party credibility.
 One to one immediate feedback is always pretty valuable, especially when it comes from experts, even in a fast and casual environment.

 Thursday 13th June

-This event is focused around future proofing your company, and accounting for changes in the digital landscape.
+This event is focused on future-proofing your company, and accounting for changes in the digital landscape.

-Digital skills are expanding in scope all of the time, and it’s vital you have someone on your team who can stay on and ahead of the curve.
+Digital skills are expanding in scope all of the time, and it’s vital you have someone on your team who can keep up with the trends.
 Summits like this are a great way to get information that can be disseminated to the rest of your team.

 This one is pricey, at £649, but that gives you access to the summit, lunch, and to the Tech Night Party in the evening, which is a nice perk!

 If you’re looking to get into video content, or just jus up your marketing material in general, this seems like a great, casual meetup to ‘listen, not sell.’